 - Sudden onset in the elderly;

-- Abnormal nocturnal BP differences12 – an extreme nocturnal BP dip (>20%), non/small nocturnal BP dip (<10%), or an increase in nocturnal BP are at risk for CVD;
+- Abnormal nocturnal BP differences18 – an extreme nocturnal BP dip (>20%), non/small nocturnal BP dip (<10%), or an increase in nocturnal BP are at risk for CVD;

 - Signs or symptoms suggesting of secondary causes of the HTN (See Appendix C: Examples of Secondary Causes of Hypertension);

-Once a diagnosis has been confirmed, conduct a patient-specific discussion to decide upon desirable BP readings and an individualized treatment plan.
+Once a diagnosis has been confirmed, conduct a patient-centred discussion to agree upon desirable BP readings and an individualized treatment plan.
 Engage the patient in committing towards changes in lifestyle to lower their BP and informed decisions on pharmacological interventions.
 This discussion should consider any benefits and potential harms.

 Desirable Blood Pressure Readings

-140/90 or lower is the desirable blood pressure reading for an adult with no-comorbid conditions, diabetes, chronic kidney disease or other target organ damage.2 However, an individual patient’s desirable BP is influenced by their age, presence of target organ damage, CVD risk level and/or the presence of other CVD risk factors (refer to BCGuidelines.ca: Cardiovascular Disease – Primary Prevention) and influenced by patient preferences, medication side effects and medication compliance.
+AOBP less than 135/85 is the desirable blood pressure reading for an adult with no comorbid conditions, diabetes, chronic kidney disease or other target organ damage.4–6,8 However, an individual patient’s desirable BP is influenced by their age, presence of target organ damage, CVD risk level and/or the presence of other CVD risk factors (refer to BCGuidelines.ca: Cardiovascular Disease – Primary Prevention) and influenced by patient preferences, medication side effects and medication compliance.

-This guideline uses the term 'desirable BP' instead of ‘targets’ to encourage clinical judgement when dealing with an individual patient.
-The suggested desirable BP readings of 140/90 is provided as guidance only, since recommending a uniform threshold for all patients or even patient groups is not optimal.
+This guideline uses the term 'desirable BP' instead of ‘targets’ to encourage individualized and patient-centred care.
+The suggested desirable BP readings of ≤135/85 is provided as guidance only, since recommending a uniform threshold for all patients or even patient groups is not optimal.
 Also, the term 'targets' is not used because the treat-to-target approach is not recommended.

-- Desirable BP is not reached with lifestyle management.
+- desirable BP is not reached with health behaviour change.